gavincarr/seedkit/recipes/reproducing_a_seedkit_build.md

   machine you will be using (probably x86_64 unless you're on a Mac or Raspberry Pi - check with `uname -m`).

-* Then in a shell enviromment, do:
+* Then in a shell environment, do:

 ```bash
 # Set VTAG and TAG variables for the seedkit release you want to reproduce